Salvo270/RL_Project_Snake/README.md

 The project was developed as part of a Reinforcement Learning course and focuses on the **practical implementation, evaluation, and comparison of value-based and policy-based RL methods**, highlighting the impact of observability and architecture on performance.

+A more detailed discussion about the project is available in the following paper ...

 🛠️ **Installation & Dependencies**

 To run this project, ensure you have **Python 3.8+** installed.
 The project relies on deep learning frameworks and visualization tools.